 Quality management is essential within assessment.
-Course leaders provide initial support with regards to marking based on best practices and recommendations obtained from the academic partner.
-Preliminary and internal moderation is held at STC by experts and other lecturers within that specific domain.
+Academic leaders provide initial support with regards to marking based on best practices and recommendations obtained from the academic partner.

-External moderation is also held with a sample of the papers being sent to the academic partner to provide an indication of the marking performed as well as potentially adjust any marks to fit standard.
+External moderation at NCC is also held with a sample of the papers being sent to the academic partner to provide an indication of the marking performed as well as potentially adjust any marks to fit standard.
 The choice of the papers sent for moderation include borderline marks as well as papers within the different marking categories.